Job Search Masterclass Application Materials and Communication

 Checking Your Resume: Changing How You See Career Gaps

 The biggest error you can make in a modern career is acting like time away from work is a mistake you must apologize for.
-For many years, we were taught that our work history must look like a perfect assembly line: never stopping, always predictable, and very strict.
-This old way of thinking treats any gap in your resume like a flaw or a sign that you no longer fit in the job market.
+For many years, we were taught that our work history must look like a perfect assembly line: never stopping, always predictable, and rigid.
+This old way of thinking treats any employment gap like a flaw or a sign that you no longer fit in the job market.
 When you try to hide or make these periods seem small, you are telling people that your life outside of work has no worth.
 You are basically giving the power to the recruiter’s worst guesses about you.

-The truth in today's economy is different.
+The reality now is different.
 We are moving away from the old path of "Learn-Work-Retire" to a life with many different stages, where the straight career ladder is gone.
 In this new world, being able to step away to look after family, learn a new skill, or simply avoid getting too tired is not a sign of failing.
 It is a smart move for anyone planning to succeed over a fifty-year career.
 Keeping things going smoothly is no longer the main goal; staying relevant is.

 To succeed with this change, you must stop seeing your past as just a list of dates and start seeing it as Value You've Earned.
 This is your new money.
 By taking control of the story of your time away, you change what looks like an empty spot into proof of your intentions.
 You are no longer someone waiting for a job; you are a leader who decides exactly when and how to use your most important resource.